ABNER0216/Final-Project/README.md

 > This is the group project for course SWE306 for Xiamen University Malaysia

 The project is a XMUM Fitness Management System.
 It has actors: Coach, Student, Admin.
 It can do basic functions of a gym management system like choosing course, borrowing equipment and ordering places.
+The report will be attached after I finish it.

 ## Authors